ali-asad-fzea/Dilated-Convolution/README.md

 # Dialated Convolution
-In this assignment, our task is to optimize the problem of “Dilated Convolution (DC)” which involves an input matrix and a kernel matrix.
+In dialated convolution, our task is to optimize the problem of “Dilated Convolution (DC)” which involves an input matrix and a kernel matrix.
 The sample algorithm is depicted below using an animation.

 ### Input: